 (c) references to a ‘party’ or ‘parties’ are references to you and / or us (as the context requires).

 1.2 Unless the context requires otherwise, other capitalised terms used in these Terms will have the following meanings:

 Application means the application completed by you (and includes any supporting documentation required by us to enable us to provide access) to be an Iwi Information Manager;

 Confidential Information means any information (in whatever form) which is known by a party to be secret or confidential, or which from the circumstances a person would reasonably conclude is confidential, that is provided by a party to the other party or otherwise obtained by a party in connection with the use of Te Whata;

 Data means information or knowledge (including in digital or digitisable form), including that which:

 (a) has been collected and is stored and/or available to the public on Te Whata (Te Whata Data); and/or

-(b) that is made available on Te Whata by you as an Iwi Administrator in relation to your Nominated Iwi (Iwi Data);
+(b) that is made available on Te Whata by you as an Iwi Information Manager in relation to your Nominated Iwi (Iwi Data);

 Intellectual Property Rights means any and all intellectual property rights, whether subsisting now or in the future, including all rights conferred under statute, by common law and in equity in, and in relation to, inventions, designs, trademarks, know-how, trade names, logos, getup, circuit layouts, data, formulae, software, Confidential Information and copyright, and any application or right to apply for registration of any of those rights;

-Iwi Administrator means the person authorised to act as Iwi Administrator by completing the Application and accepting these Terms;
+Iwi Information Manager means the person authorised to act as Iwi Information Manager by completing the Application and accepting these Terms;